sisi-tarak/Git-Cheat-Sheet/README.md

     ** STAGE & SNAPSHOT**

-   Working with snapshots and the 'Git staging' area
+   Working with snapshots and the Git staging area

        '''bash